-· Discovery groups
+• Discovery groups

-They be started stopped using the can start() stop() method the (with the ObjectName on DiscoveryGroupControl class org.hornetq:module=Core,type=DiscoveryGroup,name="<the discovery group name>" or the resource name core.discovery.<the discovery group name>).
+They be started stopped using the can or start() or stop() method the (with the ObjectName on DiscoveryGroupControl class org.hornetq:module=Core,type=DiscoveryGroup,name="<the discovery group name>" or the resource name core.discovery.<the discovery group name>).
 Discovery groups parameters can be retrieved using the DiscoveryGroupControl attributes (see Chapter 38, Clusters)

-· Cluster connections
+Cluster connections

-They be started stopped using the can start() or stop() method class (with the ClusterConnectionControl the ObjectName org.hornetq:module=Core,type=ClusterConnection,name="<the cluster connection name>" or the resource name core.clusterconnection.<the cluster connection name>).
+They be started stopped using the can or start() or stop() method class (with on the ClusterConnectionControl the ObjectName org.hornetg:module=Core,type=ClusterConnection,name="<the cluster connection name>" or the resource name core.clusterconnection.<the cluster connection name>).
 Cluster connections parameters can be retrieved using the ClusterConnectionControl attributes (see Chapter 38, Clusters)